HVA 1201 - Basic HVAC Systems with Cooling

 HVA 2251 - Primary HVAC Equipment Operation & Selection

-Student will learn how to do refrigeration cycle analysis, how to select condensers, evaporators, compressors, boilers, chillers and cooling towers from a manufacturer's catalog for a specific application, how to apply manufacturer's literature to the troubleshooting process and proper installation and equipment room piping practices.
+Student will learn how to do refrigeration cycle analysis, how to select condensers, evaporators, compressors, boilers, chillers and cooling towers from a manufacturer's catalog for a specific application, how to apply manufacturer's literature, including electrical schematics, to the troubleshooting process and proper installation and equipment room piping practices.
 Two lecture, two lab hours per week.

 HVA 2297 - Special Topics